safellama/plexiglass/README.md

 ## What is Plexiglass?

-Plexiglass is a Python toolbox which supports testing against adversarial attacks in machine learning.
+Plexiglass is a Python toolbox which supports pentesting against adversarial attacks in machine learning.
 It has two modules: LLMs and DNNs.
 For LLMs, plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.

 We are working tirelessly to include more frameworks and attack/ defense mechanisms for testing.
 Please read our docs for the latest updates.